The Espevaer (Espevær), Norway, UFO Ring,

 Statement by Øyvind Eiken, who researched the case: "Once at the end of the 1970s, I (Ø. Eiken) talked with the captain of the ship, M/T "Norskjell".
 They had written in the ship's log that they had observed a luminous object over Espevaer on that October evening."
 Crews on several other ships also saw the UFO and logged the sighting.

 That night dogs barked hysterically and fuse boxes in several homes exploded!
-Several dog owners said their dogs had never ever earlier reacted, like they did that evening.
+Several dog owners said their dogs had never earlier reacted like they did that evening.

 Some mushroom pickers discovered the UFO ring on 7 October 1975.